scvcrem/scvcrem.github.io/_projects/perchènonsononataconiglio.md

 ---
 layout: page
 title: perchè non sono nata coniglio
-description: a book telling an important Italian story of civic engagement.
+description: a book telling an important story of political engagement
 img: assets/img/Copertina-scritture-pnsnc_SITO.jpg
-importance: 2
+importance: 1
 ---

 *Perchè Non Sono Nata Coniglio* is a novel (in Italian) telling the story of Lydia Buticchi Franceschi, mother of Roberto, a Bocconi student and activist shot in the back of the head by a police weapon on 23 January 50 years ago (1973).
 The book is authored by N23, a collective including doctors, lawyers, journalists, playwrights, actresses, professors, musicians, friends, united by the desire to make her story known and preserve her memory, of which I have the honor to be part.